LaborCoinCreator/LaborCoin/README.md

 1. Participants register and receive a voting token (LABRV)
 2. Proposals are submitted through LaborCoin Solidarity Proposals (LSP)
 3. Participants vote (one person, one vote)
-4. If thresholds are met, the DAO executes the decision through executors
+4. If thresholds are met, the DAO executes decisions through executors

 ---